wlads/reefpoints/_posts/2013-01-09-building-an-ember-app-with-rails-api-part-2.md

 We are defining each attribute taht is coming over the wire, as well as a computed propery that will combine `firstName` and `lastName`.
 Simple enough!

-Now we need to modify the `usersIndex` route to fetch the data
+Now we need to modify the `users` route to fetch the data

 {% highlight coffeescript %}
 App.UsersIndexRoute = Ember.Route.extend